A weak version of the Strong Exponential Closure: Introduction

-The hypothesis of rotundity and freness on the variety $V$ guarantee that there are no hidden relations among the coordinates of points in $V$ except those coming from $V$ itself and the laws of exponentiation.
+The hypotheses of rotundity and freeness on the variety $V$ guarantee that the only relations among the coordinates of points in $V$ are those coming from $V$ itself and the laws of exponentiation.

 We recall

 {\bf Schanuel Conjecture} (SC) Let $z_1,\ldots, z_n\in \mathbb C$.
 Then